 With pop-up ice rinks, wooden Christmas Market stalls and plenty of mulled wine, Christmas Markets in Poland are beloved by locals and tourists alike.
 They also never get *too* crowded, which is ideal in this day and age!

-What’s more, prices in general in Poland are much cheaper than in Western Europe and the US.
+What’s more, prices in Poland are much cheaper than in Western Europe and the US.
 This means you’re able to visit the Christmas Markets and actually buy things without feeling ripped off!

 This town in northeastern Poland is the home of the Great Masurian Lakes, a very popular place to spend the summer.
 However, Giżycko is actually great to visit in winter too!